-1. An RfC was not derived due to the lack of available studies to characterize the health effects associated with cis-1,2-DCE administered via the inhalation route.
+1. A chronic RfC was not derived due to the lack of available studies to characterize the health effects associated with cis-1,2-DCE administered via the inhalation route.
 Are there available data that might support development of an RfC for cis-1,2-DCE?

-(D) Inhalation reference concentration (RfC) for trans-1,2-DCE
+(D) Inhalation minimal data value for trans-1,2-DCE